sainjacobs/EIS-Appendix-Generation/README.md

 	2) In line 35, set the "model" variable equal to the string name of the type of model you wish to interpret data from (options are "CALSIM", "HEC5Q" or "DSM2")
 	3) Beginning in line 37 in the "runs" list, for each list entry in "runs", enter the name of each of your dss files in the parentheses along with the name of the run
 	(such as Baseline, Alt1, etc.).
+Write the file names without using quotation marks.
 Refer to the NAA scenario as "Baseline".
 A NAA/Baseline scenario must be included in the runs for the appendix generation script to function properly down the line. .
 Don't forget the ".dss" file extension when you are specifying file names.
 	4) Beginning line 56, in the "add_field_list", specify the field variables that you want to retrieve from the DSS files.
 These correspond to the B part in the DSS pathname.
 	5) Run dssReader.py.